f18m/boost-intrusive-pool/README.md

 Since this project is header-only it does not need any specific installation, just grab the latest release and put the `boost_intrusive_pool.hpp` file in your include path.

+# Requirements

+This templated memory pool requires a C++14 compliant compiler (it has been tested with GCC 7.x and 8.x).
+It also requires Boost version 1.55 or higher.

 # A Short Tutorial